Updated on: October 1, 2024

 Top browsers — including Edge, Chrome, and Firefox — all include in-built password managers.
 However, despite being free and convenient, they aren’t anywhere near as good as standalone password managers.
 Here’s why.

-- Sharing Passwords.
+• Sharing Passwords.
 Browser-based password managers don’t include any sharing features, so if you need to share a password with a friend or colleague, there is no 100% safe way to do so — you’d have to simply use a text message or email, which will be unencrypted and open to interception.

-- Password Health.
-Edge and Chrome both now include password health indicators, which show weak, reused, or known breached passwords.
-Firefox only shows breached passwords.
-However, with all 3, you’d have to log into your browser’s password settings in order to see this information, which there is rarely any reason to do — meaning it is easy to miss this important information.
-Standalone password managers, on the other hand, have desktop and mobile apps where this information is clearly displayed, with additional tools to easily amend and update the relevant passwords.
+• Password Health.
+Edge and Chrome now include password health checkers showing weak, reused, or breached passwords (Firefox only shows breached passwords).
+With all 3, you have to navigate to your browser’s password settings to see this information, but there’s rarely any reason to do so.
+Unfortunately, it’s easy to miss this vital information.
+Standalone password managers have desktop and mobile apps where this information is displayed, with additional tools to amend and update the relevant passwords easily.

-- Storing Other Personal Data.
+• Storing Other Personal Data.
 Unlike standalone password managers, which enable you to save a wide range of personal information in their vaults, browser-based password managers are limited to passwords and credit card details only.
-This means you still need to store all your other personal information elsewhere, without any option to encrypt and protect it from potential hackers.
+This means you still need to store all your other personal information elsewhere without any option to encrypt and protect it from potential hackers.

 Browser-based password managers have evolved significantly, now offering advanced features like password generation and health assessments.